 If you're concerned that a loved one may have anorexia, watch for these possible red flags:

 Unfortunately, many people with anorexia don't want treatment, at least initially.
 Their desire to remain thin overrides concerns about their health.
 If you have a loved one you're worried about, urge her or him to talk to a doctor.

-It's not known specifically what causes some people to develop anorexia.
-As with many diseases, it's likely a combination of biological, psychological and sociocultural factors.
+The exact cause of anorexia nervosa is unknown.
+As with many diseases, it's probably a combination of biological, psychological and environmental factors.